kecho/coalpy/README.md

 ### Building requirements
 * Install Python 3.9x
-* Set the environment variable PYTHON39_ROOT to the root installation of your python library.
 * Ensure you have a version of visual studio with support for VC
 * Ensure you are on the latest and greatest version of windows 10